Understanding Blood Pressure Readings

 Your blood pressure is recorded as two numbers:

-- Systolic blood pressure (the first number) – indicates how much pressure your blood is exerting against your artery walls when the heart beats.
+- Systolic blood pressure (the first number) – indicates how much pressure your blood is exerting against your artery walls when the heart contracts.

-- Diastolic blood pressure (the second number) – indicates how much pressure your blood is exerting against your artery walls while the heart is resting between beats.
+- Diastolic blood pressure (the second number) – indicates how much pressure your blood is exerting against your artery walls while the heart muscle is resting between contractions.

 Which number is more important?